Winning is relevant only if battle was inevitable. Fighting unnecessary wars is stupid. -Sun Tzu, The Art of War

 I have a thing for unlikely matches.

 Back in the day, nobody saw The Woman and me as an obvious match.
 In fact, one night her roommate staged an intervention, listing all the reasons why she should break up with me at her earliest convenience and set her sights on a suitable life partner.
 The main theme focused on her perception that I was a dope-smoking, long-haired loser who couldn’t go the distance when the going got tough.
 Turns out, two out of three ain’t enough.

 To my shame, I can’t resist a touch of schadenfreude when I observe that The Woman and I are 40+ years deep in marital bliss with no regrets.
 In fact, it is our life theme.

 It is an attitude, a way of approaching life that I highly recommend.

-As everyone knows implicitly from the moment they meet her and as the inevitable global empirical study has verified beyond contradiction, The Woman is the nicest person in the world.
-And I am a highly capable goofball.
+As everyone knows implicitly from the moment they meet her, and as the inevitable global empirical study has verified beyond contradiction, The Woman is the nicest person in the world.
+And I am a high-functioning goofball.
 This is known.

 I have spent a lifetime playing Court Jester for my Queen without a nanosecond of regret.
 If you want a diverting, amusing conversation, I am your man.
 If you run into one of life’s many tragedies, you want The Woman at your side.
 This also is known.